fb55/entities/readme.md

     [AWS SDK](https://github.com/aws/aws-sdk-js-v3) and
     [`commonmark`](https://github.com/commonmark/commonmark.js) use it to
     process HTML entities.
--   ⚡️ Fast: `entities` is the fastes library for decoding HTML entities (as of April 2022); see [performance](#performance).
+-   ⚡️ Fast: `entities` is the fastest library for decoding HTML entities (as of April 2022); see [performance](#performance).
 -   🎛 Configurable: Get an output tailored for your needs.
 You are fine with UTF8?
 That'll safe you some bytes.
 Prefer to only have ASCII characters?
 We